Dementia

 View Patient Education

 Dementia is chronic, global, usually irreversible deterioration of cognition.
-Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Diagnosis is clinical; laboratory and imaging tests are used to identify treatable causes.
 Treatment is supportive.
-Cholinesterase inhibitors can sometimes temporarily improve cognitive function.
+Medications tailored to the specific type of dementia can sometimes improve cognitive function.

 (See also Overview of Delirium and Dementia.)

-Dementia may occur at any age but affects primarily older people.
+Dementia may occur at any age but primarily affects older adults.
 It accounts for more than half of nursing home admissions.

 • Alzheimer or non-Alzheimer type